What to Do at Disney World When it Rains (and What Rides Close at the Parks)

 And ktml had this to say:

 We’ve been there in the pouring cold rain.
 The park was empty.
 There was no one on Safari.
-The CMs were just letting you stay on and ride again as many times as you wanted.
+The cast members were just letting you stay on and ride again as many times as you wanted.
 The people coming up to get in the vehicles were just directed to whatever row was empty.
 The animals were all out enjoying or playing in the rain.
 It was great!

 Magic Kingdom in the Rain